Run a custom Windows container in Azure (Preview)

 Browse to the container app again.
 As you refresh the webpage, the app should revert to the "Starting up" page at first, then display the updated webpage again after a few minutes.

 You are free to use a different custom Docker image to run your app.
 However, you must choose the right parent image for the framework you want:

-- To deploy .NET Core apps, use a parent image based on the Windows Server Nano 2016 Long-Term Servicing Channel (LTSC) release.
+- To deploy .NET Core apps, use a parent image based on the Windows Server Nano 1809 Semi-Annual Servicing Channel (SAC) release.